CPS-Innovation/Polaris/refactor-notes.md

 # Immediate

+- check 423s in prod
-WHAT TO DO ABOUT ISOCRed?
+- WHAT TO DO ABOUT isOCR-ed?
+- Make sure analytics events are ok

 ## Ids